 Our bodies require energy to function regularly and keep us going.
 We obtain this energy from nutrients found in the foods we eat, mainly from carbohydrates, proteins, and fats.
 When talking about dieting, it’s essential to know that not one person is the same.
 Everybody has different nutritional needs based on their weight, metabolism, hormones, muscle to fat ratio, etc.

-The real question is, should you be focusing on specific nutrients and foods as a man?
+The real question is, should you be focusing on specific nutrients and foods as an Uncivilized Man?
 Both yes and no. While the general rules of eating healthy may apply more or less the same for everyone, there are still a few subtle differences found between the optimal healthy diets for men and women.

 Who doesn’t like chocolate?
 There is a common misconception that this food is terrible for your health.
 According to numerous health experts, though, chocolate can be an extremely beneficial addition to your diet when taken in moderation, particularly dark chocolate.